stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 by smart contracts in Stacks.

 The following sections describe the Normal mode of operation.
-Recovery mode is left for future work, but is described in a separate section after Normal mode.
+Recovery mode is left for future work, but is summarized in a separate section after Normal mode.
+This SIP can activate without Recovery mode.

-## Peg-In
+## Deposit

-A peg-in operation is initiated as a Bitcoin transaction with a special payload in an `OP_RETURN` output (Figure 1).
+A deposit operation is initiated as a Bitcoin transaction with a special payload in an `OP_RETURN` output (Figure 1).
 Because this is a Stacks-on-Bitcoin transaction, a miner in a subsequent tenure is required by the consensus rules to process it as part of producing the first block in its tenure.
-The Stacks node records the existence of this peg-in operation in the data space of the `.sbtc` smart contract, where it is marked as a _pending_ operation that Stackers must act upon.
+The Stacks node records the existence of this deposit operation in the data space of the `.sbtc` smart contract, where it is marked as a _pending_ operation that Stackers must act upon.
 Namely, the relevant parts of the transaction are extracted and translated in to Clarity values and made available via internal data maps.

 Stackers, via their signer daemons, already subscribe to the Stacks blockchain for events.
-The act of writing new sBTC peg-in state to the `.sbtc` contract generates such an event -- an event that alerts the signer daemons to begin a signing round to act on the peg-in.
+The act of writing new sBTC deposit state to the `.sbtc` contract generates such an event -- an event that alerts the signer daemons to begin a signing round to act on the deposit.

-In the happy path, at least 70% of Stackers agree that the peg-in transaction is valid, and they generate a contract-call to the `.sbtc` contract to _authorize_ the peg-in by minting the equivalent number of sBTC tokens to an account address of the user's choice.
+In the happy path, at least 70% of Stackers agree that the deposit transaction is valid, and they generate a contract-call to the `.sbtc` contract to _authorize_ the deposit by minting the equivalent number of sBTC tokens to an account address of the user's choice.
 Crucially, the transaction is signed collectively by Stackers via a WSTS signing round -- it is authenticated via a Schnorr proof and the Stacker's aggregate public key.
-This way, _only_ the Stackers can authorize the peg-in, and only via a 70%+ majority vote.
+This way, _only_ the Stackers can authorize the deposit, and only via a 70%+ majority vote.

 Once stackers generate the authorization transaction, they make it available to miners via their StackerDB instance, and require the current miner to include it in the next block they produce.
-If the miner does not do so, then the Stackers will not sign the block; this all but compells the miner to include the transaction.
+If the miner does not do so, then the Stackers will not sign the block; this all but compels the miner to include the transaction.

-The user must wait until their peg-in transaction confirms on Bitcoin before the sBTC tokens materialize.
+The user must wait until their deposit transaction confirms on Bitcoin before the sBTC tokens materialize.
 This is required because Stacks miners only process pending Stacks-on-Bitcoin transactions for Bitcoin blocks up to but _excluding_ the Bitcoin block in which their `block-commit` landed.

-The act of fulfilling a peg-in with an affirmative vote is effectively a promise made by Stackers to users to ensure that the sBTC minted wll remain fully backed by the BTC the user submitted.
-This BTC may only be spent to fulfill peg-outs, or to process a wallet hand-off at the end of a reward cycle.
+The act of fulfilling a deposit with an affirmative vote is effectively a promise made by Stackers to users to ensure that the sBTC minted wll remain fully backed by the BTC the user submitted.
+This BTC may only be spent to fulfill withdraws, or to process a wallet hand-off at the end of a reward cycle.
 Either way, the user's BTC will be spent by Stackers before they can reclaim it via the spending fulfillment script.

 ![Nakamoto Flow Diagrams](https://github.com/stacksgov/sips/assets/459947/62229151-6777-4eb9-b902-2b4192bdcf1c)

-_Figure 1: Protocol diagram of an sBTC peg-in.
+_Figure 1: Protocol diagram of an sBTC deposit.
 The user submits a Bitcoin transaction, and eventually, the equivalent number of sBTC tokens materialize in the account of the user's choosing_.

-### Peg-in Bitcoin Transaction
+### Deposit Bitcoin Transaction

-The peg-in Bitcoin transaction contains the following data:
+The deposit Bitcoin transaction contains the following data:

 * An `OP_RETURN` data output, which contains the account address to which sBTC should be minted

-* A payment to the sBTC peg wallet maintained by the current Stackers.
+* A payment to the sBTC sBTC wallet maintained by the current Stackers.
 This payment UTXO is the hash of a script that has two spending fulfillment
 conditions:  either the Stackers spend the UTXO before the end of the next reward cycle, or the sender can spend the UTXO once the end of the next reward cycle has passed.

 The payment must be above a `.sbtc`-defined threshold, in satoshis.
-This _minimum peg-in_ value is used to prevent users from spamming the system with dust peg-ins.
-Stackers can vote to adjust the minimum peg-in.
+This _minimum deposit_ value is used to prevent users from spamming the system with dust deposits.
+Stackers can vote to adjust the minimum deposit.

 ### Stacker Authorization Transaction

 The authorization transaction contains the following data:

-* The quantity of BTC sent to the peg wallet.
+* The quantity of BTC sent to the sBTC wallet.

 * The address to which the sBTC should be minted.

-* A vote "yes", "no", or "abstain" to carry out the peg-in, to deny the peg-in, or to record that no agreement could be reached (respectively).
+* A vote "yes", "no", or "abstain" to carry out the deposit, to deny the deposit, or to record that no agreement could be reached (respectively).

 * A bitmap of which stackers voted.

-* A pointer to the peg-in transaction's UTXO
+* A pointer to the deposit transaction's UTXO

 , * The Bitcoin redeem script for the user's payment.
 The Stackers must verify that the script contains the aforementioned spending fulfillment conditions,